-December 12, 2022 Preliminary Approval (PA) hearing January 23, 2023 (40 days after PA) Deadline for Settlement Administrator to complete first mailing of the Notice Packet to all Settlement Class Members.
-March 9, 2022 (45 days after mailing Class Notice) Deadline for Settlement Class Members to submit Requests for Exclusion and Objections to the settlement.
+January 17, 2023 Preliminary Approval (PA) hearing February 14, 2023 (20 business days after PA) Deadline for Settlement Administrator to complete first mailing of the Notice Packet to all Settlement Class Members.
+March 31, 2023 (45 days after mailing Class Notice) Deadline for Settlement Class Members to submit Requests for Exclusion and Objections to the settlement.
 16 court days before Final Approval hearing Deadline for Plaintiff to file and serve Motion for Final Approval of Settlement and application for award of attorneys' fees, costs and service payments.
 9 court days before Final Approval hearing Deadline for filing of any written opposition to Plaintiff's Motion for Final Approval of Settlement, or filing any response to an objection to the settlement.
 5 court days before final approval hearing Deadline for filing of any written reply to opposition Motion for Final Approval of Settlement.
-TBD (Approximately April 12, 2023 - 120 days after Preliminary Approval is granted) Final Approval Hearing.
+TBD (Approximately May 17, 2023 - 120 days after Preliminary Approval is granted) Final Approval Hearing.